alexafirssoff/openhelos/README.md

 ## 🧽 Author

 Crafted by a solo researcher as part of the OpenHELOS project.
-If you're from a research lab or tech company interested in AGI, FEP or symbolic emergence — feel free to reach out.
+If you're from a research lab or tech company interested in explainable AI, FEP or symbolic emergence — feel free to reach out.

 Alexei Firssoff |
 ORCID: [0009-0006-0316-116X](https://orcid.org/0009-0006-0316-116X) |